lonofre/mastermind/server/README.md

 * `"messageType": "disconnection"` informs to a player that her opponent has just left the game before finish.
 * `"messageType": "role"` informs to the player which role is assigned to her.
 Inside data, it returns `"role": "[NAME OF THE ROLE]"`.
 * `"messageType": "ready"` informs to the `codebreaker` that she can begin to guess the secret code.
+* `"messageType": "feedback"` gives to the `codebreaker` the number of white and black pegs to guess the code.
+* `"messageType": "requestFeedback"` informs to the `codemaker` the attempt of the `codebreaker`.
 * `"messageType": "fullGame"` informs the player the code he has entered has been already used by two players.